Tools

 nerdctl

-Section titled “nerdctl”is how you interact with containers running under containerd
+Section titled “nerdctl”is how you interact with containers running under containerd.

-and is available by running colima nerdctl
+It’s installed with colima and is available by running colima nerdctl.

 is the GitHub CLI so I can interact with pull requests on GitHub through my terminal.